RESEARCH AND INNOVATION

 OVERVIEW

-National Institute of Science and Technology (NIST) is a pioneer institute in Research and Development (R&D) activities in the State of Odisha.
+National Institute of Science and Technology University is a pioneer institute in Research and Development (R&D) activities in the State of Odisha.
 Right from its inception in the year 1996, NIST has been involved in numerous R&D activities.
 NIST has received a huge amount fund (6.6 Crores) for Research Project from different Govt funding agency (SERB/ DST/NBHM/CSIR/UGC/DRDO/ISRO etc.) during last 5 years.
 The institute has set up modern laboratories and the supporting infrastructure for undergraduate and post graduate and Ph.
 D. students.
 A research orientated education at this Institute can enhance engineering science to development of new technology.
 NIST has successfully implemented Under Graduate Research program and student RAs and Summer Interns have done commendable research work.
 Recently NIST has been awarded the Energy Conservation Award - 2017 by the Govt. of Odisha and NIST Student Team has won the First Prize in the CADENCE design contest.

 NIST along with collaborating institutions like IIT, Delhi, NEERI, Nagpur, CMET, Pune, University of Hyderabad, University of California, Michigan State University, Stanford University, and NJIT, USA have bagged the Intel DST-IUSF Award for the project, ‘Integrated low cost water sensor for real time river-water monitoring and decision-making” jointly funded by the Department of Science and Technology, Govt. of India and Intel (Indo-US Science and Technology Forum).
 Research activities are the backbone of any good Institute and the activities lead to innovation and development of new technologies.